Ninth Circuit Upholds a Portion of an Ag Gag Law

 The Ninth Circuit highlighted examples where individuals had lied to gain access to an agricultural production facility and obtain records such as damaged breeding papers on a mink farm.
 These examples were in the legislative record for Idaho’s law.
 All this was a legitimate purpose for enacting this part of the law.

-Part 3, obtaining employment with an agricultural production facility by force, threat, or misrepresentation with the intent to cause economic or other injury, was also constitutional according to the Ninth Circuit but limited to situations where a misrepresentation causes legally recognized harm.
+Part 3, obtaining employment with an agricultural production facility by force, threat, or misrepresentation with the intent to cause economic or another injury, was also constitutional according to the Ninth Circuit but limited to situations where a misrepresentation causes legally recognized harm.
 The provision only applies when the person misrepresents him/herself to obtain a job on the farm with the intent to cause harm on the farm (such as destroying records or causing economic harm).

 The final provision reviewed by the Ninth Circuit, the recording provision, violated the U.S. Constitution’s First Amendment.
 According to the Ninth Circuit, the recording provision regulates protected speech under the First Amendment.
 The Ninth Circuit disagreed with Idaho that creating the recording was not speech protected by the First Amendment.
 To the Ninth Circuit, this recording provision is a classic example of a content-based restriction on speech, because the recording provision regulated speech based on a particular subject matter.
 This provision eliminated all recordings without the owner’s consent of the agricultural operations being filmed and had now prohibited public discussion of the subject.

 In order to be constitutional, the recording provision must pass strict scrutiny requiring the provision be narrowly tailored to achieve a compelling state interest.
 The problem with the recording provision was it made the video and audio recordings illegal, but not photographs.
-The recording provision also made recording an entire agricultural operation illegal when Idaho could have limited the recordings provision to an agricultural production facility or the banning recording employees out of privacy concerns for the employees.
+The recording provision also made recording an entire agricultural operation illegal when Idaho could have limited the provision of the recording to an agricultural production facility or the banning recording employees out of privacy concerns for the employees.
 To be valid, Idaho needs to narrow this provision.
 Till then, this provision is unconstitutional.

 Judge Bea’s Opinion